wyattsteere/INFO314-RMIByHand/README.md

 # INFO314-RMIByHand

 Was not able to finish, client sees internal server error 500 even though postman works fine.
-I was not able to test interoperability because my group members have not finished yet.
+Would love to work in office hours and finish even if it won't count for credit, I feel like I am close.
+My group members have not finished so I was not able  to test interoperability even if I did finish.
 Thank you for all your help Eric!